JonathanCarona-zz/m306-backend/README.md

 }
 ```

-The API will return five error types when requests fail:
+The API has the following Handlers for errors:
 - 400: Bad Request
+- 401: Unauthorized
 - 404: Not Found
 - 405: Method Not Allowed
 - 422: Unprocessable